yuyangstatistics/blog/README.md

 	$$
 	```

+## Table of contents
+In order to have sidebar table of contents, the headings should start from heading 1 or 2, not 3.

 ## Steps to push to Github
 Since there is something wrong with ruby-gem on my mac, so I use Google Cloud to build this blog, and VS Code greatly helps me to edit remote files.
 After making modifications on the files, `git add` and `git commit`, then
 ```console